Vitamin B12 deficiency anemia

 Diagnosis

 Important medical history (whether there is alcoholism), presenting symptoms.
-Blood tests are performed – decrease in hemoglobin, hematocrit, red blood cell count, while iron levels, LDH, and indirect bilirubin concentration in the blood serum increase.
-Characteristic erythrocyte morphology signs are observed under a microscope.
+Doctors perform blood tests, noting a decrease in hemoglobin, hematocrit, and red blood cell count, while iron levels, LDH, and indirect bilirubin concentration in the blood serum increase.
+Under a microscope, they observe characteristic signs of erythrocyte morphology.
 In the bone marrow – stem cells remain unchanged, and the production of blood cells is inefficient, the amount of sideroblasts increases, iron accumulates in bone marrow macrophages.

 Additional tests are always necessary to help determine the cause of anemia.